6 typical Ha Giang dishes to try when buckwheat is in bloom

 During market days in the countryside of Ha Giang, it is very common to come across people who transport little pigs to sell them.
 These dwarf pigs are called in Vietnamese "lon cap nach" (pigs that are brought under the arm), and their meat is very popular.
 It can also be found in multiple dishes such as seared skewers, boiled meat, sausage or steamed pork ribs.
 All these dishes can be tasted in many restaurants and kiosks on the roads of Ha Giang.

-Xôi ngu sac - Sticky rice with five colours steamed
+Xôi ngu sac - Steamed five colour sticky rice

-This speciality typically consists of five colours: white, red, green and purple.
+This speciality typically consists of five colours: white, red, green, yellow and purple.
 They represent the basic elements of the cosmos (earth, water, fire, wood and steel).
 The colours are obtained through leaves or tubers that come straight from the forests, so the dish is completely natural.
-It is impossible to go to Ha Giang market without stopping in front of the sticky rice pots which is as beautiful to look at as it is to taste.
+It is impossible to go to Ha Giang market without stopping in front of the sticky rice pots which are as beautiful to look at as they are to taste.
 It costs more than 5,000 VND.